1910–11 Georgia Bulldogs basketball team

-The 1910–11 Georgia Bulldogs basketball team represented the University of Georgia during the 1910–11 college men's basketball season.
-The team captain of the 1910–11 season was Tillou Forbes.
+The 1910–11 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1910–11 NCAA men's basketball season.
+Led by first-year head coach W. A. Cunningham, the Bulldogs compiled an overall record of 2–5 with a mark of 1–2 in conference play.
+The team captain was Tillou Forbes.